2018 has been a big year for Frankie & Jo’s.

-We opened our second scoop shop, created 25 seasonal flavors, launched a Pint Club, and have grown a strong management team to prime ourselves for a successful growth.
+We opened our second scoop shop, created 25 seasonal flavors, launched a Pint Club, and have grown a strong management team to prime ourselves for successful growth.
 Our two co-founders, Kari Brunson & Autumn Martin were also named the vegan ice cream world's "Most Influential Duo" by Cherrybombe Magazine.
-So, we thought it would be a good idea to sit down with the duo and ask them to reflect on the past two years of revolutionizing minds about ice cream and plants.
+So, we thought it would be a good idea to reflect on the past two years of revolutionizing minds about ice cream and plants.
 Here are a few frequently asked questions.

-Where do you find creative inspiration?
+Where do the two find creative inspiration?

-What work are you most proud of?
+What work are they most proud of?